Info:- The Pen F, E-P7, and the OM-3 adjust both targeted and global colors. Other brands (LUTs) make global adjustments.

 An example of opening an Olympus Pen E-P7 raw file in Workspace.
 The Enhanced Raw File inserted the data/adjustments on the right.

-The RGB Color Space uses a larger color gamut with more color information.
-This benefits our raw conversion color data plus the process of reviewing and adjusting our camera settings in Workspace.
+The RGB Color Space has a larger color gamut with more color information.
+This benefits the raw conversion color data plus the process of reviewing and adjusting the camera settings in Workspace.
 The question is, are we editing or optimizing our camera settings with Workspace?
 We can ask this question because we are reviewing and tweaking our camera settings in Workspace.

 Can we transfer our camera settings to Lightroom, Photoshop, or DxO Photolab?
 These raw conversion and editing software packages were not designed (structured) for Olympus cameras.
 It's better to use an Olympus JPEG or 16-bit (Workspace) Tiff file if you prefer accurate Olympus colors...